 2012 HouSecCon, 10/11/2012 (in Houston)

 HouSecCon is coming up – October 11th in Houston.
 The agenda is shaping up with a bunch of hot topics and well-known speakers.
 I’ll (Dan Kuykendall) be speaking on mobile security.
 At NT OBJECTives, we have been working on how to effectively test mobile service calls.
 Most of the mobile security focus is on device security.
 During this talk, we are going beyond device security and into mobile application hacking with several demos and hacking tools.
+A superb example of a functional mobile application is taking a look at fhatscasino.co.za.
 Hope to see you there!

 Top Security Threats and Attackers by Country

 Web security firm Incapsula this week released the first of what it says will be a monthly report that breaks down the origin of Internet attacks by country.
 The first survey confirmed that the U.S. and China produce the highest volume of attacks on websites, but they don’t necessarily have the most hackers per capita operating from within their borders.

 There are four main types of website attacks, according to Incapsula.
 Server takeovers by means of Remote File Inclusion, Local File Inclusion, Directory Traversal, and other methods are the most common, in part because they can be easily automated, the company said.
 Data theft by means of SQL injection and credentials theft through cross-site scripting (XSS) methods are the other main types of directly damaging attacks, while a fourth type, vulnerability scanning, is more akin to “casing” a website for future direct attacks.

 Cybercrime-Fest Targets Mobile Devices

 The lineup of depressing security stats in a recent report by the Government Accountability Office on mobile devices is growing,